 But other times we can’t forgive because we simply have yet to recognise the pattern or the self-deception we are stuck in that is stopping us from letting go.

 12 Reasons You Can’t Forgive and Forget

 See if one of the reasons below is holding you back from forgiving and forgetting for once and for all.

 1) You aren’t being honest with yourself about the real cause of your hurt.

-We can convince ourselves we are mad at someone for one thing when really we are upset about something entirely different.
-If we won’t forgive a sibling for not coming to our Christmas party, when really we are secretly furious they insinuated our marriage wouldn’t last, we might hold on to that resentment about the party so we don’t have to admit the bigger upset to them or even ourselves.
-But admission is the first step to letting go.
+We can convince ourselves we are mad at someone for one thing, when really we are upset about something entirely different.
+We won’t forgive a sibling for not coming to our party, when really we are secretly furious they insinuated our marriage wouldn’t last.

-2) You’ve attached your present upset to bigger upsets from the past that can’t be easily forgiven.
+2) You’ve attached your current upset to bigger upsets from the past.

 3) You have mistaken forgiving someone with accepting what they did.

 Forgiving someone involves finding at least a modicum of compassion for the other party and their choices.
 It means allowing yourself to process and heal the hurt their actions have caused you.